sumerc/yappi/doc/api.md

 `type` indicates the type of the saved profile stats.

-Currently, only loading from `"ystat"` format is possible. `"ystat"` is the current yappi internal format.`
+Currently, only loading from `"ystat"` format is possible. `"ystat"` is the current Yappi internal format.`

 #### `save(path, type="ystat")`